qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 **Contrast enhancement**

 * :guilabel:`Single band gray` |selectstring|.
 A single band gray can have 'No stretch', 'Stretch to MinMax', 'Stretch and Clip to MinMax' and also 'Clip to MinMax'
 * :guilabel:`Multi band color (byte/band)` |selectstring|.
 'No stretch', 'Stretch to MinMax', 'Stretch and Clip to MinMax' and 'Clip to MinMax'.

-..
-FIXME: more information necessary

 * :guilabel:`Multi band color (>byte/band)` |selectstring|.
 'No stretch', 'Stretch to MinMax', 'Stretch and Clip to MinMax' and 'Clip to MinMax'.
 * :guilabel:`Limits (minimum/maximum)` |selectstring|.
 'Cumulative pixel count cut', 'Minimum/Maximum', 'Mean +/- standard deviation'
 * :guilabel:`Cumulative pixel count cut limits`